polybar/polybar-scripts/polybar-scripts/inbox-imap-python/README.md

 # Script: inbox-imap-python

-A script that shows if there are unread mails in your IMAP inbox.
+A script that shows if there are unread mails in your IMAPs inbox.

 For Gmail, you must allow [less secure apps](https://myaccount.google.com/security#connectedapps).